 Grab a bagged lunch, have a picnic at Wade Oval and then take in the awesomeness of University Circle.
 Check out of “Degas and the Laundress: Women, Work and Impressionism," an exhibit at the Cleveland Museum of Art centered around working-class Parisian women, whose lives and struggle fascinated the artist.
 Or, catch "Egyptomania: Fashion's Conflicted Obsession" for an examination of the fashion industry's longtime attraction to Egyptian art and its relationship to cultural appropriation, Black empowerment, Egypt's place in African history and other issues.

 If there’s anything truly worth peeping this fall, it’s the leaves.
 According to the Ohio Department of Natural Resources, The Land experiences peak fall foliage colors between early- and mid-October.
 So take a trek through the scenic Cuyahoga Valley National Park, take your pick of trails within the Cleveland Metroparks, stroll among the gardens at the Cleveland Botanical Garden or get a breathtaking view at Holden Arboretum.

 Beer Me, Babe

 For many of us – especially in Cleveland – Cupid’s arrow doesn’t come from a satchel, but rather a growler he wears strapped to his back.
-If the way to your heart is through a frosty craft beer, pick up some cold ones or grab patio seating at places like Platform, Collision Bend Brewing Company, Market Garden Brewery.
+If the way to your heart is through a frosty craft beer, pick up some cold ones or grab patio seating at places like Great Lakes Brewing Company, Collision Bend Brewing Company, Market Garden Brewery and countless other.
 Why not get started on our newest edtion of our Brewery Passport and earn prizes while you're at it?